ComHem/sermo-event-api/README.md

 ### inbound client_left

-The customer has clicked on the x in the client to close the chat session.
+The customer has clicked down the chat window to close the chat.

 ```json
 {